Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Conclusion

 \section{Conclusion}

-We presented \ours, a system that uses VLMs to infer discrete and continuous constraints that enable a TAMP system to interpret and accomplish open-world language instructions.
-We demonstrated that our approach supports multiple underlying TAMP systems, and is able to solve a wide range of complex, long-horizon manipulations tasks across different robot embodiments in simulation and the real world.
+We presented \ours, a system that uses VLMs to generate discrete and continuous constraints that enable a base TAMP system to interpret and accomplish open-world language instructions.
+We demonstrated that \ours{} solves a wide range of complex, long-horizon language-based manipulation tasks more reliably than existing baselines, and that it applies across different robot embodiments in simulation and the real world.